scheinerman/DrawingObjects.jl/docs/src/index.md

 The `draw` function causes the object to be drawn on the screen.

-The `draw` function may be applied to a list (vector) of objects in which case the objects in the list are drawn in the order presented.
+The `draw` function may be applied to a list (vector) of objects, in which case the objects in the list are drawn in the order presented.

 ## Attributes